baldurbjarnason/colophon.cards/notes/04-attachments-bookmarks.md

 But an email, especially one that you wrote yourself, is much simpler to find.
 You may not remember the exact text but you probably have a rough idea and, because you know yourself, you can guess at the words and terms you were likely to use.

-Which is why sending an email to youself with a file as an attachment is often a better filing system than throwing into your shared Dropbox.
+Which is why sending an email to yourself with a file as an attachment is often a better filing system than throwing into your shared Dropbox.

 ### Hence Colophonic Cards